badoo/liveprof-ui/README.md

 ### Methods tree page

 On this page you can see graphs for every collected parameters and every methods up to 6 months.
 Each graphs also included children stats.
-It helps to see the history of changes.

- stats for this method, the method's parents amd the method's children.
+It helps to see the history of changes, stats for this method, the method's parents amd the method's children.

 ![Methods_tree page](images/methods_tree_with_info.png)